 NTS is part of the Nuclear Decommissioning Authority group (NDA), and is the world’s leading transporter of nuclear materials.

 It has a fleet of over 100 locomotives, three specialist nuclear vessels and a 700-strong workforce.

 With a flawless safety record dating back more than 40 years, NTS has successfully transported over 2,000 nuclear casks over five million nautical miles to counties like Japan, USA, Germany, Italy, Finland, Sweden and Australia.

 NTS also has an impeccable rail safety record with over five million miles travelled across the UK without incident.

-NTS customers include the UK’s Ministry of Defence, the USA’s Department of Energy, Japanese utility companies and EDF.
+NTS customers include the USA’s Department of Energy, Japanese utility companies and EDF.